mjawaids/laravel-angular/readme.md

 # Laravel with AngularJS

 This is a sample project to demonstrate integration for Laravel with AngularJS.
 Currently, this project uses Laravel v5.4 and AngularJS v1.6.
-I will try my best to keep it up with the latest versions and in future will upgrade to Angular v4+.
+I will try my best to keep it up to date with the latest versions and in future will upgrade to Angular v4+.

 Main files to look for are:
 Laravel